zzhikai/tp/docs/UserGuide.md

   e.g An applicant has skill `Excel`.
 To add the skills `Word` and `Docs`, you may type the following command. `edit INDEX s/Excel s/Word s/Docs`.
 * You can remove all of an applicant's skills by simply typing `edit INDEX s/` without adding anything behind `s/`. <br>
   <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
   This will clear all skills previously added for an applicant and cannot be undone.
+* At least one attribute must be provided to be edited. i.e. `edit INDEX` is an invalid command.
   </div>

 <br>